-The PEX 8616 Port registers are configured similarly - not all the same.
-Port 0 of Station 0 and Port 4 of Station 1 include more Device-Specific registers than the other Ports.
-Port 0 also contains registers that are used to set up and control the PEX 8616, as well as a serial EEPROM interface and IC Slave interface logic and control.
+The PEX 8624 Port registers are configured similarly - not all the same.
+Port 0 of Station 0, Port 4 of Station 1, and Port 8 of Station 2 include more Device-Specific registers than the other Ports.
+Port 0 also contains registers that are used to set up and control the PEX 8624, as well as a serial EEPROM interface and IC Slave interface logic and control.
 The Port registers contain setup and control information specific to the Station and its associated Port.
 Table 12-3 defines the Port register configuration and map.

-Notes: For Chip- and Station-specific registers (those that exist only in Port 0), if Port 0 is the NT Port, then those registers exist only in the NT Port Virtual Interface.
+For Chip- and Station-specific registers (those that exist only in Port 0), if Port 0 is the NT Port, then those registers exist only in the NT Port Virtual Interface.

-The four PEX 8616 Ports that connect to PCI Express Transmitters and Receivers are Ports 0, 1, 5, and 6, and each Port has its own set of registers.
+The six PEX 8624 Ports that connect to PCI Express Transmitters and Receivers are Ports 0, 1, 5, 6, 8, and 9, and each Port has its own set of registers.
 An additional set of Port 4 registers is visible to software, although the Port is not connected to external signals.
 The Port 4 registers include:

-- Other Device-Specific registers. - "Station" registers, that control all Ports in Station 1 (Ports 5 and 6), and are identical to the Port 0 registers that control all Ports in Station 0 (Ports 0 and 1).
+- Other Device-Specific registers. - "Station" registers, that control all Ports in Station 1 (Ports 5 and 6), and are identical to the Port 0 registers that control all Ports in Station 0 (Ports 0 and 1) and Port 8 registers that control all Ports in Station 2 (Ports 8 and 9).
 The Station registers include Physical Layer registers, Device-Specific Error registers, and internal mapping (CAM) registers.